zdravkov/kendo-docs/browsers-support.md

 * Browsers in beta stage are not supported;
 * [Quirks mode](http://www.quirksmode.org/css/quirksmode.html) is not supported.
 Always specify a [DOCTYPE](http://reference.sitepoint.com/html/doctypes).
 Supported DOCTYPES include `HTML5`, `XHTML 1.1`, `XHTML 1.0` (`Transitional` or `Strict`) and `HTML4 Strict`.
 Note that `HTML4 Transitional` triggers quirks mode.
-A [full list of DOCTYPES](http://www.w3.org/QA/2002/04/valid-dtd-list.html) is provided on the W3C website.
+The correct syntax for [all DOCTYPES](http://www.w3.org/QA/2002/04/valid-dtd-list.html) is provided on the W3C website.
 * **Internet Explorer compatibility modes are not supported**.
 These modes can exhibit different behavior and rendering bugs, compared to the browser versions they emulate.
 It is highly recommended to use IE's [Edge mode](http://blogs.msdn.com/b/ie/archive/2010/06/16/ie-s-compatibility-features-for-site-developers.aspx) via META tag or HTTP header.